Makeblock: 2013

 Makeblock launched a crowdfunding project on Kickstarter, becoming the first-ever Chinese entity to do so.

-2014

-Makeblock began mBlock, officially entering the educational market in February.

 2015

 The first launch of mBot and mDrawbot occurred in April.
 By December, Makeblock's products had been sold in over 80 countries, and the brand had partnered with over 1,000 educational institutions.

 2016

 The first launch of mBot Ranger took place in March.
 In May, Makeblock became the exclusive robotics building platform of the RoPorter competition at The Washington Post's Transformers event.

 The first real experience store opened in Shenzhen in June, marking the company's first entry into the consumer mass market.
 At this stage, Makeblock products had been sold in over 140 countries and utilized in more than 20,000 schools.

 Airblock was launched in October, followed by the release of mBlock in November.

 2017

 Makeblock Neuron was launched in March 2017.
 Shortly afterwards, the product won an array of internationally recognized awards including the German Red Dot, American ISDA IDEA, Good Design Award (Japan) and the South Korean K-Design Award.

 MakeX – a Chinese national robotics challenge for teenagers was launched in May.

 In July, a partnership with SoftBank Group heralded an official entry into the Japanese market.
 This was followed by the set up of subsidiaries in the U.S., Europe, Hong Kong and Japan in August.

 Codey Rocky was released in November.
 By December, the number of global Makeblock users surpassed 4.5 million.